m-creations/docker-sbcl/README.md

 Compiled files are cached in the directory /cache.

-The userid of the sbcl process can be specified explicitly, groupid will be 0 (= root).
+The userid of the sbcl process can be specified explicitly (default is 1000), groupid will be 0 (= root).

 How to use
 ----------